DanielMcgeough/atlas-web_front_end/README.md

 # atlas-web_front_end
-The purpose of this repository is to begin to utilize html in preparation for creating the front end website side of our AirBnB clone.
-Html is one of the big 3 languages of web development along with CSS and JavaScript.
-This repo will grant us practice and the tools needed to make a structured webpage.
-A skeleton or ouline of sorts that the rest of our content will exist inside of.
+The purpose of this repository is to begin to utilize and familiarize ourselves with the tools that are essential for any web application being HTML and CSS.
+This weeks projects will focus on those two topics and culminated in using those skills in order to create a web static page for our airbnb project.